loopstick/ArduinoTutorial/README.md

 How do you know if anything is working?
 Arduino might be reading the sensor, but is it telling you anything?
 Read the Arduino [AnalogRead tutorial](http://arduino.cc/en/Tutorial/AnalogReadSerial) to find out.

 #### Communicating with Arduino
-Arduino is connected to your computer, so they can communicate.
+Arduino is connected to your computer, so they can communicate - just like we did earlier with Hello World, but now with DATA!
 Let’s look at the _AnalogReadSerial_ sketch.
 	Serial.println(sensorValue);
 This allows Arduino to send a message to your laptop.
 In order to see this message you need to open the _Serial Monitor_ by clicking on the magnifying glass near the top right corner.
 This allows a program on your laptop to communicate with a program on your Arduino.